GoogleCloudPlatform/appengine-java-standard/httpconnector.md

     </system-properties>
 ```

 and this document presents some initial benchmark numbers, comparing the new HTTP mode versus the original RPC mode.
 As you can see, both memory and CPU usage show significant improvement.
 You can test on your own AppEngine application by redeploying with the new system property.

-# **Heap Memory Usage**
+# **Heap Memory Uage Improvement**

 Heap memory usage was measured inside the `HttpServlet.service()` method for varying sizes of request/responses.
 A `System.gc()` was performed first so that garbage is not included.